Neon Yang

 Neon Yang, formerly JY Yang, is a Singaporean writer of English-language speculative fiction.
 They are best known for the Tensorate series of novellas published by Tor.com, whose entries have been finalists for the Hugo Award, Locus Award, Nebula Award, World Fantasy Award, Lambda Literary Award, British Fantasy Award, and Kitschie Award.
 The first novella in the series, The Black Tides of Heaven, was named one of the "100 Best Fantasy Books of All Time" by Time magazine.
 Their debut novel, The Genesis of Misery, the first book in The Nullvoid Chronicles, was published in 2022 by Tor Books.
 The novel was a finalist for the 2023 Locus Award for Best First Novel and 2023 Compton Crook Award.

 Biography

 Yang is non-binary and queer, and uses they pronouns.
+They have a master's degree in creative writing from the University of East Anglia and were a member of the 2013 class of the Clarion West Writers Workshop.
 They legally changed their name to "Neon" in 2020.
-They have a master's degree in creative writing from the University of East Anglia and were a member of the 2013 class of the Clarion West Writers Workshop.